-Before you leave your day job and declare your independence, be debt free with $1000 emergency fund.
+Before you leave your day job and declare your independence, be debt free with a $1000 emergency fund.
 That doesn’t mean wait until that happens to get started, but I suggest waiting until that happens to quit your job.
-I chose to save 2 months of income so that I wasn’t pressured to make money immediately.
+I chose to save 2 months of income so I wasn’t pressured to make money immediately.
 I didn’t want to start a business with the anxiety of where the next dollar would come from.
 If I hadn’t paid off my debt, I never could have saved the money.

 Assess Your Income Needs

 You may want to make a lot of money, but to get started think about how much you really need to make.
 Your Money or Your Life may help you determine what that number is.

 Maybe you don’t know what you want to do.
 You might be so overextended and burnt out with your current job and lifestyle that you have no idea what interests you.
 I just started reading The Fire Starter Sessions by Danielle LaPorte.
 If you don’t like what you are doing, but don’t know what’s next, this book is next.

 In The $100 Startup, Chris Guillebeau says “To start a business, you need three things: a product or service, a group of people willing to pay for it, and a way to get paid.
 Everything else is completely optional.”
 I’ll add this … It will help if you know and love what you are selling.
 That makes you much better at what you do and takes the sting out of asking for money.
 When you know you are offering your very best, and that product or service will help someone else, you will feel good about getting paid for it.